 Fees are assessed by Student Records.
 Information regarding fees is accessible on the Faculty of Graduate Studies website. http://umanitoba.ca/student/records/fees/988.htm

 This is a two year program with a Master of Science degree conferred upon completion of the course.
-It is the first formal university-based Pathologists' Assistant training course in Canada.
-Students will be expected to complete a minimum of 12 credit hours of course work with a minimum of six credit hours at the 700 level and the balance at the 300 level or above.
-The required courses are:
+Students will be required to complete the following courses:

-4. Students must complete a research project and thesis.
-This includes a written analytical report of an area of current controversy in the field of anatomical pathology.
-The project study, in its magnitude, scope and rigor, will be comparable to a thesis at the Master's level.
+Students must successfully complete a research/practicum project on pathology work.
+The project in its magnitude, scope and rigor, will be comparable to a thesis at the Master's level.

-The class size is limited to two students every second year so that more individual attention can be given to the students during their practicum.
-The required course work will take place in the Max Rady College of Medicine, University of Manitoba, and the remainder of the course will mainly take place in the pathology departments of the three major tertiary care hospitals, Health Sciences Centre, St. Boniface General Hospital and Grace General Hospital.
+The class size is limited to two students every other year so that more individual attention can be given to the students during their practicum.
+The required course work will take place in the Max Rady College of Medicine, University of Manitoba, and the remainder of the course will mainly take place in the pathology departments of the three major care hospitals, Health Sciences Centre, St. Boniface General Hospital and Grace General Hospital.
+Class Intake: Every other Year (odd years)